 Methods

-A total of 73 largely intact vessels from pre-contact contexts (n = 32), post-European contexts (n = 27), and Chinese contact contexts (n = 14) were selected for elliptic Fourier analysis.
-Most of them cover every vessel component from rim to bottom.
-The shape of vessel is the major object analyzed in this paper, however, to fully explore the pottery standardization, we also take the metric measurements into account for comparison.
-The total of 362 reconstructed pots (pre-European = 153, European = 173, Chinese = 36) were measured.
-The metric attributes include thickness of rim, neck, and body, and diameter of rim, neck, and body.
-For each pot, two measurements for thickness and diameter were taken to compute an average value.
-To obtain information about the pottery shape, we compare the ratio of Rim/Body thickness, and the ratio of Rim/Body diameter.
-In addition, we use Monte Carlo test for randomness in spatial locations of pots to explore whether their distribution is meaningful, such as clustered or dispersed pattern.
-As craft specialization increases, pottery distribution might shift from a dispersed pattern to concentrated clusters that reflects the location of production (Costin, 2001).
+We used all 73 vessels that could be reconstructed with rim, body and base parts and securely provenanced to pre-contact contexts (n = 32), post-European contexts (n = 27), and Chinese contact contexts (n = 14) for elliptic Fourier analysis.

 Digitising and analysing by EFA

 We used scans of pottery drawings acquired from the Bureau of Cultural Affairs in Yilan.
 All drawings present a two-dimensional view of vessel cross-sections with indications of metric measurements.
 The scanned drawings were imported into Inkscape (http://inkscape.org) where outlines were traced manually.
 Where only half cross-section images were available, these were duplicated, flipped, and then joined with another one to create a 2D closed outline for each vessel.
-Geometric morphometric analyses were conducted using the R software (R Core Team, 2019) and the functions included in the Momocs, a R package intended to quantify and analyze shapes, especially for outline analysis (Bonhomme et al., 2014).
-The digilized outlines were converted into a list of successive xy pixel coordinates for elliptic Fourier analysis (EFA), to investigate morphological differences among pottery shapes from our three occupation phases.
+Geometric morphometric analyses were conducted using the R software (R Core Team, 2019) and the functions included in the Momocs, a R package intended to quantify and analyze shapes (Bonhomme et al., 2014).
+The digilized outlines were converted into a list of successive xy pixel coordinates for elliptic Fourier analysis (EFA).
 The harmonic coefficients generated by EFA were analyzed by principal component analysis (PCA) for dimensionality reduction to illustrate the diversity of the shape data and identify major patterns of variation.

 Statistical analysis